 - Detainees are being offered inedible, spoiled food;

 - The health care services available on site are dangerously inadequate;

 - Outdoor exercise is deeply restricted; and

 - Detainees have been denied access to religious services or religious items.

 Notably, the ACLU points out that many of the men being detained at Victorville are refugees.
 They are seeking asylum within the United States, as is their legal right under American immigration law.

 A Systemic Problem: Poor Conditions in U.S. Immigration Facilities

 Unfortunately, this case is nothing new: there have long been serious concerns regarding the poor and inhumane conditions in U.S. immigration detention centers.
 In the very worst cases, innocent people have died in ICE custody.
 Specifically, Southern California’s immigration detention centers have been noted as being ill-equipped.
 As the Trump Administration has stepped up draconian immigration enforcement policies, including the unethical and immoral decision to separate families, there is good reason to believe that the conditions within our country’s immigration detention centers are only going to get worse.
 There is already a very serious problem.
 Immediate reform is needed.

-Get Help From a California Immigration Law Attorney Today
+Get Help From an Immigration Law Attorney Today

 At the Goldstein Immigration Lawyers, our legal team has experience across the full range of immigration law matters.
-If you or your loved one needs immigration advice, please call our Los Angeles law office today at (213) 262-2000 to arrange a fully confidential initial consultation.
+If you or your loved one needs immigration advice, please contact us to arrange a fully confidential initial consultation.